Artificial Intelligence. The golden dream of both game designers trying to make the next Killer App

 - Say what you will about Mann Vs. Machine mode, one thing that almost everyone can admit is that those robot Spies are good.
 They can spawn in non-standard areas, move remarkably similar to players, and, once discovered, will fight tooth and nail until it sees a chance to get away.
 Made worse by them having reflexes you could only dream about.

-- Let a wave of bots too close to your spawn in Mann Vs. Machine will also result in you being spawn camped.
+- Let a wave of bots too close to your spawn in Mann Vs. Machine will also result in you being spawn camped just as if you were facing human opponents.

 - Star Wars: Republic Commando was notable for having exceedingly good party AI.
 If you told one to take up a sniping position, they would get there unless there was a positively absurd amount of stuff in their way and no intermediate cover, and would last quite long in such a position without assistance.
 If you got shot down (which at times happened frequently), your team would either cover each other as they attempted to heal you, or set up a proper defense and wait out the threat depending on your orders.